What is it?

 A Fair4All Card Partner is a business, organisation or service which recognises the Fair4All Card and agrees to support Fair4All Card holders.
 There is no charge or fee to become a Fair4All Card Partner.

-Work with us to improve and develop access and inclusivity for disabled customers if needed.
-Our staff and volunteers will do this constructively and discreetly, free of charge.
+You can help us to improve and develop access and inclusivity for disabled customers if needed.
+Our staff and volunteers will do this, free of charge.

 Become a partner